Table of Contents

 What are goods in transit?

-Also known as “pipeline inventory,” goods in transit refers to the amount of finished goods ordered from a supplier or manufacturer that is currently in transit and has yet to reach a physical store or distribution center.
+Also known as “pipeline inventory,” goods in transit refers to the amount of finished goods ordered from a supplier or manufacturer that is currently in transit and has yet to reach a physical store or distribution centre.

-Goods in transit refers to purchased inventory that is currently on its way to a physical store, an ecommerce warehouse, or a distribution center.
+Goods in transit refers to purchased inventory that is currently on its way to a physical store, an ecommerce warehouse, or a distribution centre.
 Goods in transit should be accounted for similarly to what’s already on hand to provide a holistic picture of current inventory value.